 Advanced Diver training is essential for Dive Leaders who want to organise diving to places they’ve not been before, or Open Water Instructors who want to become Advanced Instructors.

 On this course you will further your skills in rescue management and seamanship – using small boats as diving platforms, do your own chartwork and navigation – and develop your leadership qualities and dive organisation skills.

-To enrol on an Advanced Diver course you must have already successfully completed a BSAC Dive Leader course (or have equivalent certification from another recognised training agency) and you must be at least 14 years old.
+To undertake the Advanced Diver course you must have already successfully completed a BSAC Dive Leader course (or have equivalent certification from another recognised training agency) and be at least 14 years old.